 In agreement with local committees, the dispensary planned for the mine site was replaced with the Magaoni Health Centre which was built by Base and opened by the Kwale Governor, H.E.
 Salim Mvurya in July 2014.
 Base also provided equipment for this facility and the Bwiti Dispensary which was completed in 2012.

-Support for Vaccination Campaigns
+Support for Health Authorities

 During the HIA baseline study several ailments were noted that had a debilitating effect on households.
 One of them is infestation with the jigger flea larvae which affects mostly children and can lead to loss of mobility and often, inability to attend school.

 CHUs have also been empowered to deal with the emerging bedbug infestation menace through training in fumigation procedures and provision of fumigation equipment to enable them to deal with the problem in their respective communities.

 Prevention of Mother to Child Transmission (“PMTCT”) Project